AaronBalint/betaflight/README.md

 When unarmed the Altitude will display the current GPS altitude above sea level.
 When armed the Altitude will be relative to the launch altitude.

-When a flight plan is activated, The Home Direction and Home Distance display will be relative to the next way-point.
+When a flight plan is activated, The Home Direction and Home Distance will be relative to the next way-point.
 The Home Distance will also display the current active way-point number (W1-10).